sahilnaphade/FlexPushdownDB-exp/README.md

 ### Refactoring
 - Use a single flight client instead of creating one for each request
 - Check if file readers are too slow?
+  - Use all SSD drives?
+  - Use threads in Arrow readers?